Friday, July 23, 2021

 Mystic at Ilion

-We try to attend local festivals along the way but our timing is almost always off.
-For once, our timing was perfect!
-It's 'Ilion Days'!
-We were here for the grand finale, the fireworks!
-It was a great show and a lovely ending to our first day back on the Erie Canal.
-We hooted and hollerd with the locals until the last bang!
+Our timing for local festivals is usually off. but we arrived on the last day of 'Ilion Days'.
+The grand finale was fireworks!
+We sat at a picnic table watching the great light show, hooting and hollering with the locals until the last bang!
 The mosquitos we're really bad in spite of the cool temps.
 Sue and I were wrapped in blankets trying to fend off the hungry blood suckers.
 We rushed back to the safety of our boats and retired for the evening.
-Tomorrow we'll make our way to Sylvan Beach at Lake Oneida.
+In the morning, we will head for Sylvan Beach at Lake Oneida.

 No comments: